ljc19800331/BTL_Stereo/README.md

 3. 3D reconstruction based on StereoVision.
   a.
 For StereoVision_Logitech.py, the reconstruction code is included.
   b.
 For StereoVision_Vimba.py, the recontruction code is not included but the StereoVision_Logitech.py code can be used for this section.
 The user can modify the code with specific application.
+4. The main function is included in each script and user scan test different functions after setting the camera hardware.

 Other important notes:
 1. Calibration board and techniques (recommend to use a larger calibration board)